-The courses listed below provide a taste of the Administrative Law courses offered at the Law School, although no formal groupings exist in our curriculum.
-This list includes the courses taught in the 2016-17 and 2017-18 school years.
+The courses listed below provide a taste of the Health Law courses offered at the Law School, although no formal groupings exist in our curriculum.
+This list includes the courses taught in the 2017-18 and 2018-19 school years.
 Not all of these courses are offered every year, but this list will give you a representative sample of the variety of courses we might offer over any two-year period.
 Other new courses will likely be offered during your time at the Law School.

 PLEASE NOTE: This page does not include courses for the current academic year.
 To browse current course offerings, visit my.UChicago.

 Students interested in Health Law can also earn a Certificate in Health Administration and Policy through the interdisciplinary Graduate Program in Health Administration and Policy.